 Headless commerce is the new standard for growth-enabling shop systems.
 Learn what's so special about it and how it compares to traditional systems.

 In recent years, headless commerce has become a trend that is hard to ignore, especially for enterprise companies.
 Anyone who wants to grow quickly in e-commerce and react flexibly to new trends will face greater challenges with traditional shop software.
 But why?
 What makes headless e-commerce so successful?
-Because it has clear advantages, e.g., in terms of flexibility, performance, customer focus, and personalization.
+Because it has clear advantages, e.g., in terms of flexibility, performance, customer focus, and personalisation.
 Omnichannel strategies in particular benefit from headless commerce with a shopping experience that goes far beyond the standard.

 Comparing Headless and Traditional Systems